Dies ist eine Übersichtsseite mit Metadaten zu dieser wissenschaftlichen Arbeit. Der vollständige Artikel ist beim Verlag verfügbar.

 Abstract

-BACKGROUND: The rapid development of artificial intelligence (AI) technologies like OpenAI's Generative Pretrained Transformer (GPT), particularly ChatGPT, has shown promising applications in various fields, including medicine.
+Background: The rapid development of artificial intelligence (AI) technologies like OpenAI's Generative Pretrained Transformer (GPT), particularly ChatGPT, has shown promising applications in various fields, including medicine.
 This study evaluates ChatGPT's performance on the Polish Final Medical Examination (LEK), comparing its efficacy to that of human test-takers.
-METHODS: test, and Mann-Whitney U test, were conducted to compare the AI's performance and confidence levels.
-RESULTS: ChatGPT 3.5 correctly answered 50.51% of the questions, while ChatGPT 4.0 answered 77.55% correctly, surpassing the 56% passing threshold.
+Methods: The study analyzed ChatGPT's ability to answer 196 multiple-choice questions from the spring 2021 LEK.
+Questions were categorized into "clinical cases" and "other" general medical knowledge, and then divided according to medical fields.
+Two versions of ChatGPT (3.5 and 4.0) were tested.
+Statistical analyses, including Pearson's χ2 test, and Mann-Whitney U test, were conducted to compare the AI's performance and confidence levels.
+Results: ChatGPT 3.5 correctly answered 50.51% of the questions, while ChatGPT 4.0 answered 77.55% correctly, surpassing the 56% passing threshold.
 Version 3.5 showed significantly higher confidence in correct answers, whereas version 4.0 maintained consistent confidence regardless of answer accuracy.
 No significant differences in performance were observed across different medical fields.
-CONCLUSIONS: ChatGPT 4.0 demonstrated the ability to pass the LEK, indicating substantial potential for AI in medical education and assessment.
+Conclusions: ChatGPT 4.0 demonstrated the ability to pass the LEK, indicating substantial potential for AI in medical education and assessment.
 Future improvements in AI models, such as the anticipated ChatGPT 5.0, may enhance further performance, potentially equaling or surpassing human test-takers.

 Ähnliche Arbeiten